AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/aug2022/data-quality.md

 ---
-title: Adobe Analytics Data Quality & Adoption
+title: [!DNL Adobe Analytics] Data Quality & Adoption
 description: Companies have identified data as a key enabler for future business success.
 To deliver on this, a high-level of data quality and an adoption of a mature data stack are needed.
 Learn how you can build data quality into every aspect of analytics and create a shared culture around it.
 role: User
 doc-type: Event